Department of National Archives

 The Department of National Archives (Sinhala: ජාතික ලේඛනාරක්ෂණ දෙපාර්තමේන්තුව jāthika lēkhanārakshana depārthamēnthuwa) is a government department in Sri Lanka which is the repository of the non-current records of the Government of Sri Lanka.
-The headquarters of the National Archives is situated along Reid Avenue in close proximity to Independence square, Colombo and has a branch office in Kandy.
+The headquarters of the National Archives is situated along Reid Avenue, near Independence Square, Colombo and has a branch office in Kandy.

 History

 The current department operates under the provisions of the National Archives Law No. 48 of 1973, and National Archives (Amendment) Act No. 30 of 1981.
 The duties of archivists in Sri Lanka can be traced back to the ancient Sri Lankan Kingdoms dating as far back as 3rd century BC, when officers were appointed to maintain royal archives of Sri Lankan monarchs.
 In the 19th century, Hay Macdowall noted the existence of Maha Mohotti within the Kandyan Court responsible for the maintenance of the Court archives during the 18th and 19th centuries.

 Modern archiving in the country began when the Dutch established archives in Galle.
 The current department was formed with the creation of the post of Government Archivist in 1901 by the Government of Ceylon, as part of the Chief Secretary's Office (also known as the Colonial Secretary).
 R.G.
 Anthonisz was appointed the first Government Archivist in 1902.
 The Department of the Government Archivist was formally established in 1947 and, following the enactment of the National Archives Law No. 48 of 1973, was renamed Department of National Archives.